plovanpete/dealscoverCS3980project/README.md

 ```
 python -m venv venv
 ```
-Or if you already have it in the folder, do this command *(Only for Windows)*:
+Do this command after you created your venv *(Only for Windows)*:
 ```
 ./venv/Scripts/activate
 ```

 Afterwards, install the requirements needed:
 ```
-python -r install requirements.txt
+pip install -r requirements.txt
 ```

 You'll then have to connect to MongoDB.
 Start up MongoDB Compass and connect to the server.